grittygrease/tls13-post-handshake-auth/draft-sullivan-tls-post-handshake-auth.md

 # Acknowledgements {#ack}

-Eric Rescorla and Andrei Popov contributed to this draft.
+Eric Rescorla and Andrei Popov were involved in helpful discussions around this draft.

 --- back